 • Sun Position — screenshots from Helios, PhotoPills or similar apps

 • Floorplan — storyboards, set diagrams, or hand-drawn plans.
+Place camera, character, light, and grip anchors on the plan to mark positions and coverage.
 Click any image to rotate in lightbox.

 • Lighting Plan — a dedicated image plus notes field for your lighting setup.
+Add light and grip anchors to mark fixture positions and coverage.
 Appears in the facing-pages PDF export if the Lighting toggle is selected.

-• Scene Board — click Scene Board in the toolbar to open a dedicated second window showing all visual references for the current scene: floorplan, location photos, lighting plan, sketches, and reference photos.
-The board updates automatically as you navigate between scenes.
-Move it to a second monitor or use it on an iPad via Sidecar — your references stay visible while you work on the shot list.
+• Scene Board — click Scene Board in the toolbar to open a dedicated second window showing all visual references for the current scene: floorplan, location photos, lighting plan, Floorplan — Scene, and reference photos.

 NOTES: Click + Add next to Notes.
 Each note has a color and a recipient: